rjdinis-nos/cloudflare-worker-ddns/README.md

    - Accepts query parameters for the hostname and new IP address
    - Validates all required parameters
    - Finds the Cloudflare zone (domain)
-   - Locates the specific DNS record
+   - Locates the specific DNS A record
    - Updates the record with the new IP address
+   - **Note**: Updates preserve the record's proxy status (orange cloud enabled by default)

 3. **Response**: Returns `good` on success (standard DDNS protocol response)